STUDENT RECORDS

 10. Degrees and awards received

-11. The most previously attended public or private school.
+11. The most previously attended public or private school

 Parents and eligible students shall be given the opportunity to deny the release of directory information.
 In no case, however, shall directory information be released to any official or organization, except public, non-profit entities other than employers, potential employers, media, or private trade/professional schools.

 Names, addresses, and telephone numbers of high school juniors and seniors, may be released to federal, state, and local government agencies, and the military forces of the United States.
-Military recruiters shall not have access to a student's name, address, and telephone number if the parent/guardian has notified the district in writing that such information shall not be released.
+Military recruiters shall not have access to a student's name, address, and telephone number if the parent/guardian has notified the District in writing that such information shall not be released.

 To avoid the inadvertent release of email addresses of parents or students, group emails sent to parents or students shall enter the recipient's email address in the "blind copy" field of the email header.

-School Directory information compiled by parents or students at a school can only be released to recipients who can be positively identified as a student currently enrolled or parent of a student currently enrolled at that school, or a staff member currently at that school.
+School Directory information compiled by parents or students at a school can only be released to recipients who can be positively identified as a student currently enrolled or parent/guardian of a student currently enrolled at that school, or a staff member currently at that school.

 Student Records from Social Media